• Recipes

 Famous Pie Crust Cookies Dipping Sauce

 I honestly think I only make these pie crust cookies recipes for an excuse to have these two decadent dipping sauces.
 The cookies are delicious on their own, but these firm, flaky twists are just begging to be dipped into a creamy vanilla icing or a rich salted caramel sauce.
-And don't worry -- both sauces are incredibly easy to whip up while the cookies are cooling!
-You can also pick up your favorite dessert dip to dip these little cookies into!

 You can dip the twists into the sauce, or you can drizzle them on top.
 Either way, you can't go wrong!
 The dipping sauces are a great way to make these simple cookies even better!
+And if you love easy cookie recipes, try my Brown Butter Sugar Cookies!

 Whether you eat your pie crust cinnamon twists on their own or with the dipping sauces, these homemade pie crust cookie twists are my favorite way to enjoy those leftover pie crust scraps!